gist-ailab/CUFIT/README.md

    - [HAM10000](https://challenge.isic-archive.com/data/#2018)
    - [APTOS-2019](https://www.kaggle.com/c/aptos2019-blindness-detection/data)

-### Config file need to be changed for your path to download.
+### Config file may need to be changed for your path to download.
 For example,
 ~~~
 # conf/ham10000.json
 {